What is Drone Insurance and do I need it?

 Drone Insurance is one of the most common topics on drone forums, but much confusion remains.

-Drone Insurance refers to an Insurance Policy that primarily covers the operator in the event of an incident with a third party; optional hull coverage that will replace the drone is also available.
-This is called a Public Liability Insurance Policy (PLI).
+Drone Insurance refers to an Insurance Policy that primarily covers the operator in the event of an incident with a third party; optional hull coverage is also available to replace the drone.
+This is referred to as a Public Liability Insurance Policy (PLI).
 Public Liability offers protection and cover when your drone may injure or damage someone’s property.
 Under EASA Regulations, Public Liability Insurance is mandatory for commercial operations, and is recommended for recreational and hobbyist users.

 DJI Care Refresh is not Drone Insurance

-When buying a new drone, many people choose the care refresh option offered to them and mistakenly believe it is drone insurance.
+When purchasing a new drone, many people opt for the care refresh option and mistakenly believe it is drone insurance.
 DJI Care Refresh is a product replacement policy that covers the drone in the event of a flyaway, a crash, and, in certain cases, water damage.
 DJI will replace the drone after verifying the claim.

 Drone Insurance Policy Caveats